 12. How do renovations or additions affect my assessment?

-Your assessment is based on typical market value, so any significant changes to your home will likely impact its market value.
+Your assessment is based on typical market value, so any significant changes such as additions or garages, will likely impact its market value.
 Therefore, your property assessment will likely change accordingly.

 13. How many properties are assessed each year in Okotoks?